By Richard Low II

 After heat exhaustion, it is important to give the body time to recover.
 Twenty-four hours or more is a good rule of thumb, along with good hydration.
 It is a good idea to transport this patient to the hospital so their electrolyte balance can be assessed and corrected if needed.

 In heat stroke, the body’s core temperature rises unchecked to 104-107 f/ 40-41 c.
 When this occurs, we see changes in level of consciousness including confusion or agitation which may progress to hallucinations, seizures, and coma.
 The classic presentation is red, hot, dry skin and a change in LOC, usually without strenuous exercise.
-The exertional presentation is warm/hot, wet skin and a change in LOC, usually associated with strenuous exercise.
+The exertional presentation is warm/hot, wet skin and a change in level of consciousness (LOC), usually associated with strenuous exercise.
 In both cases it is the change in LOC that is the key and it is telling us that the patient’s body is beginning to break down from the increased core temperature.

 Heat stroke is a true-life threatening emergency, and everything must be done to cool the body using every method possible: ice pack around the core, groin and armpits, cool mist and fans, and transport to the hospital.
 With the change in level of consciousness, oral hydration is not recommended to protect the airway.

 This swelling occurs typically in the lower extremities and is usually self-limiting.
 Rest, elevation of the extremities and passive cooling is the best treatment for heat edema.
 This is not typically something EMS is called for, but you may see it at venues where people are standing or sitting or with patients that have other medical issues.